 To better control the holiday traffic and increase driver and pedestrian safety through the holiday season, the City of Citrus Heights limits construction in the right-of-way on major streets.

-The City’s Construction Moratorium will be in effect from 5:00 pm on Friday, November 18, 2016 until 8:00 am on Tuesday, January 3, 2017.
+The City’s Construction Moratorium will be in effect from 5:00 pm on the Friday before Thanksgiving until the first business day in January at 8 am.
 The Moratorium applies to all construction and utility work and all oversize loads requiring a transportation permit.